stackitcloud/terraform-provider-stackit/docs/index.md

 **Optionally**, you can provide your own private key when creating the service account key, which will then require you to also provide it explicitly to the [STACKIT Terraform Provider](https://github.com/stackitcloud/terraform-provider-stackit), additionally to the service account key.
 Check the STACKIT Docs for an [example of how to create your own key-pair](https://docs.stackit.cloud/platform/access-and-identity/service-accounts/how-tos/manage-service-account-keys/).

-To configure the key flow, follow this steps:
+To configure the key flow, follow these steps:

 1. Create a service account key: